tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 * It is suggested to use newest version of Blender, `download Blender here <https://www.blender.org/download/>`_.
 * Add-on code is available at https://github.com/tkeskita/snappyhexmesh_gui.
-  To download add-on from Github, Select "Clone or download", then "Download ZIP".
+  To download add-on from Github, Select "Code", then "Download ZIP".
 * Start Blender, go to "Edit" --> "Preferences" --> "Add-ons" --> "Install"
   --> open the add-on zip file.